Alternative Breaks

 Included in all Weeklong Service Immersion Trips

-Alternative spring break trips are open to undergraduate and graduate students of any year or major.
+Alternative break trips are open to undergraduate and graduate students of any year or major.
 Trips range in cost between $100-700 (includes food, lodging, and transportation).

 Need-based financial assistance is available.